The purpose of legal research includes:

 Legal research is an essential function a lawyer performs as part of legal representation of a client.
 A self-represented individual performs all of the functions of a lawyer for themselves.

-The ND Legal Self Help Center cannot provide assistance with legal research or court process in criminal matters.
+The North Dakot Legal Self Help Center can't provide assistance with legal research or court process in criminal matters.
+The Center doesn’t have forms, procedures, or expertise in court process in criminal matters.

 Forms and Guides

-Forms are not available for every legal issue or circumstance.
-If you do not find the form on this website, the form is not available through the North Dakota Legal Self Help Center.
-You will need to create your own legal documents.
+Forms aren't available for every legal issue or circumstance.
+If you don't find the form on this website, the form isn't available through the North Dakota Legal Self Help Center.
+You may need to create your own legal documents.

 Selected Statutes (Laws) & Rules